privacygmail cleanupemail security

 MailMop's protection:

-• No email content or metadata to compel production of
+• No email content or metadata to compel

 Risk 4: Employee and Contractor Access